NicolasAbrahamowicz/plaude-challenge-new/README.md

 - **SLACK_APPROVAL_WEBHOOK_URL=https://hooks.slack.com/services/...**

-- **The webhook URL should only live in your .env.local, never in the code or repo.**
+- **The webhook URL should only live in your .env.local, never in the code.**

 ## Running locally